yzf750/Quake-1-Launcher/README.md

 # The Quaker Deliverance
-A Quake 1 launcher in Python, Vibe Coded using Google Gemini
+A Quake 1 launcher written in python.
+Vibe Coded using Google Gemini

 ![tqd](images/the-quaker-deliverance.png)